bcgov/dsp-team-documentation/docs/contributing.md

 # Best Practices Guidlines for Data Science Partnerships Team

 Here we present a living document of some best practices guidelines we use that helps manage work in the Data Science Partnerships Program.

+## GitHub and version control

+[Top GitHub best practices guide for developers](https://www.datree.io/resources/github-best-practices) published by DatTree provides a great overview of some standard industry best practices for improving code quality, security, and writing good code.
+The DSP Team has established the following list of guidelines specific to work within our team.

-## Branch Naming Conventions
+#### Branch Naming Conventions

 Fixes and issues: fix-[issue_description]-[issue_number]

-## Keep Repositories Current

-Merging your base branch into your current branch frequently as you work suggested every xx days/hours.

-Contributorsare removed from a repository if they haven't contributed in xxx days.

-### Cloning

-### Branching

-### Pull Requests

-### Reviews

-### Merge